 Census information is particularly useful to people involved in family history research or the history of their house or street.

 Census surname indexes have been compiled for most of the areas in the Grimsby and Cleethorpes district.
-Vouchers for the 1901 census on-line and for the 1911 census are available for sale in Grimsby Reference Library priced at £5.00.

 Directories are printed lists of local traders and businesses.
 They often include private individuals too.
 In addition to the listings they often include information on the history and economy of local towns and villages.
 County Directories are generally arranged in alphabetical order by town and village.
 Not every resident is normally included.
 They concentrate on employers and self-employed.

-The earliest Lincolnshire directory held in Grimsby Local Studies Library was produced in 1826.
+The earliest Lincolnshire directory held in Grimsby Local History Library was produced in 1826.
 The town directories for Grimsby and Cleethorpes were first produced in 1852 and were published on a regular basis until 1975.

 - Grimsby and Cleethorpes 1852-1972